Business Administration (DBA)

 - DBA 740 Global Issues in Business: A Multi-Disciplinary Approach

-During this two-year period, students identify an applied research project topic, prepare a literature review on the topic, and select a research methodology.
-This work is done in assigned courses and incorporated into the doctoral dissertation research proposal.
-Students complete a comprehensive examination at the end of this two year period before beginning Phase Two.
+During this two-year period, students begin identifying an applied research project topic, prepare a literature review on the topic, and select a research methodology.
+This work is done both in and outside of assigned courses

 Phase Two (20 credits)

-- DBA 750 Teaching Business in Higher Education (for those interested in faculty positions teaching business in higher education institutions)
+- DBA 750 Innovative Teaching for Business Faculty and Professionals (for those interested in faculty positions teaching business in higher education institutions)

-- DBA 751 Professional Consulting in Business (for those interested in professional management consulting practice)
+- DBA 751 Professional Consulting in Business: Theory and Practice (for those interested in professional management consulting practice)

 - DBA 755 Current topics in Business (for those interested in advanced management practices for businesses).
 The initial focus of DBA 755 was on the topic of advanced leadership, but the selection of alternative topics is likely.

-In this phase, students complete an applied research project, prepare a dissertation on the project, and deliver an oral presentation describing study methodology and findings/recommendations to the dissertation subcommittee, project sponsors, invited faculty, students, and guests.
+In this phase, students are encouraged to complete an applied research project, prepare a dissertation on the project, and deliver an oral presentation describing study methodology and findings/recommendations to the Dissertation Committee, project sponsors, invited faculty, students, and others.

 The DBA Admissions Committee reviews the complete application, evaluating the strengths and weaknesses of each candidate.
 Admission criteria include:

 - An earned MBA or equivalent management-related master's degree.

 - Completion of graduate-level prerequisite courses, each with a B grade or higher.
 DBA prerequisite graduate courses are finance, organizational behavior, management information systems, and a strategy or capstone course.
 In addition, three graduate courses are required from among accounting, economics, marketing, and operations/project management or process modeling.